Ep. 49 How to turn your artistic talents into travel opportunities with Carol Mcquaid

 Today, she is able to continue to travel as an artist through artist residencies and by renting their home.

-When Carol is not creating art in Vancouver, she is traveling the world meeting artists and getting inspirations from her adventures.
+When Carol is not creating art in Vancouver, she is traveling the world meeting artists and getting inspiration from her adventures.

-On this episode Carol shares how to create travel opportunities from your artistic talents and why having a creative outlet is crucial for everyone even when you are not an artist.
+In this episode, Carol shares how to create travel opportunities from your artistic talents and why having a creative outlet is crucial for everyone even when you are not an artist.